-Table 7 illustrates the types of reporters who reported adult abuse, neglect or exploitation in SFY2011.
+Table 7 illustrates the types of reporters who reported adult abuse, neglect or exploitation in SFY 2012.
 Occupations or individuals highlighted in purple represent mandated reporters.
+Some reporters make anonymous reports and do not identify their occupation or how they may be related to the subject of the report.